Kello54/Buildy/docs/roadmap.md

 # Roadmap

-The Buildy roadmap gives a clear view of what we’re building next.
+The Buildy roadmap shows where we are heading 🚀.
-We want our users and suppliers to know where we’re heading 🚀.
+We want our users and suppliers to have full visibility into upcoming features.

 ---